-Creating a food forest, there will be fruit-bearing trees, tropical hardwoods, native trees and native plants planted over and around the graves of the dead who have been buried in simple wooden or cardboard caskets, or simple cloth shrouds.
+Creating a food forest, there will be fruit-bearing trees, tropical hardwoods, native trees and native plants and flowers planted over and around the graves of the dead who have been buried in simple wooden or cardboard caskets, or simple cloth shrouds.
 Bodies will be buried approx. three feet in the earth where bacteria and micro-organisms can return the body into nutrients for the soil, plants and trees.

 Along with the burial ground, there will be picnic areas, a park, walking trails, reflecting ponds, quiet zones, a labyrinth, a pet cemetery and a dog park.

 This will be a place that integrates regenerative agriculture, open space, park, land protection and burial ground in an interwoven tapestry.